 Version Control Systems enable users in storing source codes, documentations, and help in managing the development of the software project.
 The system makes project development easy and fast by tracking and controlling the changes made by users.
 It also enables developers to work collaboratively on the same project, tracks the modifications made by each individual, and creates its version.
-The main purpose of using the best version control system is collaborative and fast and detailed documentation.
+The main purpose of using the best version control systems is collaborative and fast and detailed documentation.

 Version control systems offer the method of managing several developers who work collaboratively and track their work.
 Version control systems have two major approaches, namely, Centralized version control system (CVCS) and Distributed version control system (DVCS).
 Both the types of version control are widely implemented across the globe.
 However, CVCS is the most commonly utilized version control.